Nature and Science Events

 Cyanocitta cristata

+Jersey.
 They are easy to spot because of their blue color.
-They are approximately
+They are

-12 inches (~29 cm) in length.
-Both sexes are similar in color;
+approximately 12 inches (~29 cm) in length.
+Both sexes are similar in

-blue crest, blue wings and tail with white-spots, and a gray-white
+color; blue crest, blue wings and tail with white-spots, and a

 striping on the tail.

-Jays can dominate the birdfeeder when they arrive.
+aggressiveness, Blue Jays can dominate the birdfeeder when they arrive.

+Blue Jays are attracted by Sunflower and Safflower seed.
 Blue Jays are

-attracted by Sunflower and Safflower seed.
-Blue Jays are omnivores

-and their diet ranges from acorns and sunflower seeds to frogs
+omnivores and their diet ranges from acorns and sunflower seeds to

-and snails.
-They often visit feeders in search of suet and birdseed
+frogs and snails.
+They often visit feeders in search of suet and

-and are fond of bathing in birdbaths.
-Nests are built in the crotch
+birdseed and are fond of bathing in birdbaths.
+Nests are built in the

-female lays 3-5 eggs which are olive or pale green and spotted
+lays 3-5 eggs which are olive or pale green and spotted with brown and

-and are very clever birds.
-Experiments with captive birds have
+and magpies, and are very clever birds.
+Experiments with captive birds

-shown that they are capable of counting, are good at solving puzzles,
+have shown that they are capable of counting, are good at solving

 Northern